MTD2A/.github/profile/README.md

 The content is aimed at people interested in train control, programming, electronics and mechanics for model railway systems.

-I would like to encourage everyone who develops Arduino solutions for model trains to publish their work here.
+I would like to encourage everyone who develops Arduino solutions for model trains to publish their work here, and you can choose whether you want to write your contribution in your native language or English.

 Write to MTD2A@jorgen-madsen.dk to become affiliated and join teams.